gobuffalo/docs/templates/en/docs/errors.md

   <figcaption>An example of a `500` error in development mode.</figcaption>
 </figure>

-If you use a JSON or a XML content type, the error is returned in the proper type:
+If you use a JSON or an XML content type, the error is returned in the proper type:

 ```json
 {